squiffied/squiffied/README.md

 chinese and filipino

-INTJ sp/so 5w6 514 ILI FLEV
+INTJ sp/so 5w6 514 ILI LFEV/FLEV idfk at this point

 ask before sending friend requests